oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

     "additional_output" : "vz-application.yaml"
 }
 ```
-Each of the fields in this example is optional, and can be customized.
+Each of the fields in this example is optional, and you can customize them.

 #### `model_filters`

 This field specifies the filters to be applied to the resulting model.
 This follows the same format and rules as the [Model filters]({{< relref "/userguide/tools-config/model_filters.md" >}}) configuration.
 The `discover` type should always be used here.

-The `@@TARGET_CONFIG_DIR@@` token can be used to indicate that the specified filter is in the same directory as the target configuration file.
+You can use the `@@TARGET_CONFIG_DIR@@` token to indicate that the specified filter is in the same directory as the target configuration file.

 #### `variable_injectors`